perara/MapAI-Competition/README.md

 the framework, and therefore appreciate your feedback and will be available for questions.
 If there is a question or something is wrong, please raise a issue regarding the question.

+The competition is sponsored by AI:Hub and The Norwegian Mapping Authority

+\insert logos

 ## Competition Information

 The competition aims at building segmentation using aerial images and lidar data.
 The